Where do proteins bind in the genome?

 How do you ensure your antibody recognizes what you think it recognizes?
 What are important controls for ensuring it recognizes a specific epitope?

-What are important controls for CUT&RUN experiments?
+What are some good controls for CUT&RUN experiments?

 CUT&RUN analysis